ABHINAV2087/JavaScript_Learnings/notes.md

 => javascript single threaded hoti hai

-=> javascript synchronous hoti hai
+=> default javascript synchronous hoti hai

 => javascript execution context - defines the environment in which the code is executed
                                   and includes things like the scope chain, variable object,